What is bounding box annotation?

 The Scale Paradox

 Larger annotation projects paradoxically introduce more quality risk.
 As datasets grow, guidelines become harder to apply consistently, new edge cases emerge, teams expand, and interpretation differences compound.
 Guidelines that worked for a 1,000-image pilot frequently break down at 100,000 images.
-This is why choosing a proven bounding box annotation service with structured governance matters more at scale than at pilot stage.

 Precise BPO Approach: Pod-Based Architecture